Skip to footer content

 2. Prerequisites

-Before writing code for IronXL in VB.NET, there are some prerequisites that need to be in place:
+Before writing code for IronXL in VB.NET, some prerequisites need to be in place:

 1. You must have Visual Studio installed on your system to create a VB.NET project.
 If you don't have Visual Studio, you can download it from the Microsoft website.